apt-get install python-software-properties Reading package lists... Done Building dependency tree Reading state information... Done The following extra packages will be installed: libpython-stdlib libpython2.7-minimal libpython2.7-stdlib python python-apt python-minimal python-pycurl python2.7 pytho

 Hi everyone, today we'll learn how to install and configure Glassfish with Oracle Java in Ubuntu 15.04 Linux Distribution.
-GlassFish is an open source application server for the development and deployment of Java Platform, Enterprise Edition (Java EE platform) applications and web technologies based on Java technology.
-It supports different Java based technologies like Enterprise JavaBeans, JPA, JavaServer Faces, JMS, RMI, JavaServer Pages, servlets and more.
+GlassFish is an open-source application server for the development and deployment of Java Platform, Enterprise Edition (Java EE platform) applications and web technologies based on Java technology.
+It supports different Java-based technologies like Enterprise JavaBeans, JPA, JavaServer Faces, JMS, RMI, JavaServer Pages, servlets and more.
 Glassfish provides a lightweight and extensible core based on OSGi Alliance standards with a web container.
-For ther configuration and management, it has a very good easy-to-use administration console with update tool for updates and add-on components.
-Glassfish has a good support for high availability clustering and load balancing.
+For the configuration and management, it has a very good easy-to-use administration console with update tool for updates and add-on components.
+Glassfish has good support for high availability clustering and load balancing.

 Now, we'll go for installing Glassfish in Ubuntu 15.04 with pretty easy steps.

 First of all, we'll need to install Oracle JDK 8.
 As Oracle Java is not available in the repository of Ubuntu, we'll need to add a PPA for the access of the Oracle java 8 installer.
 So, we'll first install python-software-properties if not installed and add PPA into our Ubuntu 15.04 machine.